Quine (computing): Constructive quines

-In general, the method used to create a quine in any programming language is to have, within the program, two pieces: (a) code used to do the actual printing and (b) data that represents the textual form of the code.
+In general, the method used to create a quine in any programming language is to have, within the program, two pieces: code used to do the actual printing and data that represents the textual form of the code.
 The code functions by using the data to print the code (which makes sense since the data represents the textual form of the code), but it also uses the data, processed in a simple way, to print the textual representation of the data itself.

-Here are three small examples in Python 3:
+Here are three small examples in Python3: